Let’s create a hypothetical scenario that will help you understand pragmatics:

 The Challenges of Pragmatics

-Difficulties with pragmatic language can make it challenging for an individual to use appropriate verbal and/or nonverbal communication in social contexts, such as the Thanksgiving table example.
+Difficulties with pragmatics can make it challenging for an individual to use appropriate verbal and/or nonverbal communication in social contexts, such as the Thanksgiving table example.
+It can also make things like starting school difficult.
 Additional situations that may be problematic are greeting others and introducing yourself, sharing personal information/oversharing, utilizing inappropriate language, making inappropriate comments, interrupting others in conversation, or being unable to understand humor or implied language.
 Over time, this can make it hard for an individual to make and sustain friendships, interpret meaning in educational contexts, or act appropriately in a work atmosphere.

 Social communication disorders do not have an identified cause.
 It can be attributed to genetic factors and/or a family history or diagnosis of Autism Spectrum Disorder (ASD), communication disorders or specific language disorders.